funderburkjim/MWderivations/README.md

 There are readme files in the various sub-directories which describe the methodological and procedural details of the computations, as well as the data sources.

+Feb 9, 2016.
+The main output to look at is step3/analysis2.txt There remain about 9000 records without derivation (approx. 5%).
+  Many of these will be resolved by an external source of 'kta' forms of roots and of gerunds of roots. step2/analysis.txt is an earlier version.
+It left about 30,000 (15%) of records without derivation.